filegator/filegator/docs/index.md

 ## Limitations
 - Symlinks are not supported by the underlying [Flysystem](https://flysystem.thephpleague.com/v1/docs/adapter/local/)
 - File ownership is not supported (chown)
+- Too many files in the same directory can negatively impact performance

 ## Why Open Source on GitHub?